Gene-Weaver/VoucherVisionEditor/README.md

     conda activate .venv_VVE
     ```

-    OR if in shared location, modify:
+    OR if in shared location, modify the following (Step 2 will tell you your exact command to activate):
     ```bash
-    conda activate C:\ProgramData\miniforge3\envs\shared_env
+    conda activate C:\ProgramData\miniforge3\envs\.venv_VVE
     ```

 4. Confirm that the Conda environment is active: